 - MORE QUESTIONS?
 I’ve answered most of them in my FAQs, read more.

 - FIRST BRONZER RINSE: Before you leave I will give you rinse time, it’s important that you rinse off the bronzer (what I spray on you) when I tell you to, to avoid over-processing and to achieve the color we have discussed during your appointment.
 Rinse really well, until the water runs clear.
 If you see any streaking, keep rinsing as you did not remove all the bronzer.

-- SOAP/BODY WASH Bikini Island Body Wash is made just for spray tans and provides a safe lather that you can shave with also.
-I do not recommend over-the-counter soaps, but I can tell you to avoid Dove soap while you have a spray tan.
+- SOAP/BODY WASH I do not recommend over-the-counter soaps, but I can tell you to avoid Dove soap while you have a spray tan.

-- STAY HYDRATED use our luxurious Moorea Moisturizer Shea Butter Lotion will protect and preserve your spray tan and use the Tahitian Tan Extender to extend the life of your tan.
+- STAY HYDRATED A good moisturizer will protect and preserve your spray tan and use a tan extender to extend the life of your tan.
 I do not recommend over-the-counter lotions, if you want to use them, that is your discretion.